What is paid search?

-Simply put, ‘Paid search’ marketing means you advertise within the sponsored listings of a search engine or a partner site by paying either each time your ad is clicked (pay-per-click – PPC) or less commonly, when your ad is displayed (cost-per-impression – CPM).
+Simply put, paid search marketing means you advertise within the sponsored listings of a search engine or a partner site.
+There are two different types:

-When you first search for something in a search engine, the Paid Search Ads are the ones which are in the top 1 – 4 positions and usually have a small box with a green border and green text stating ‘Ad’ next to them.
+When you first search for something in a search engine, the paid search Ads are the ones which are in the top 1 – 4 positions.
+They usually have a small box with a green border and green text stating ‘Ad’ next to them.

-The most common platforms are Google Adwords (Google’s own advertising product.
-It offers PPC and CPM advertising as well as site targeted banner, text and rich media ads) and Bing Ads.
+Google Adwords is one of the most common paid search platforms.
+It’s Google’s own advertising product and offers PPC and CPM advertising as well as site targeted banner, text and rich media ads.
+Bing Ads is another common platform.

-No not really is a simple answer, but, if you really want to achieve coverage on Page 1 of Google then running a PPC campaign will help you achieve that.
+It’s not essential.
+However, if you want to achieve coverage on Page 1 of Google, running a PPC campaign will help you achieve that.